Sensor chip HPA - hydrofobic surface

 The recommended temperature for analysis is 25°C or below.
 A hydrophobic surface has an inherent affinity for the microscopic air-bubbles that tend to form in aqueous solutions at elevated temperatures.
 Therefore, the buffers must be degassed.
 If experiments are performed above 25°C or at low flow rates, degassing must be very thorough to secure undisturbed data recording.
 The eluent buffer should always be detergent-free, freshly prepared, filtered through a 0.22 µm and degassed.

 The injection of the liposomes sample should start directly after the wash with octyl-glucoside.
-The liposomes are preferably prepared in a buffer identical with the eluent buffer.
+The liposomes are preferably prepared in a buffer identical to the eluent buffer.
 A concentration of 0.5 mM with respect to phospholipids is commonly sufficient (1).
 The process of coating Sensor chip HPA with a lipid monolayer typically takes 0.5-3 hours depending on the temperature, concentration (2), type of liposome, and eluent buffer.
 Sometimes the coating procedure can be completed in minutes whereas other liposome preparations may require an overnight procedure for optimal coating.
 Small liposomes, obtained e.g. by extrusion with a 50 nm pore size filter, will diffuse faster and are more prone to fuse with the surface than liposomes with a large diameter, thereby shortening the adsorption process.
 Another parameter of relevance for the adsorption is the phase transition temperature (Tc), which is related to the liposome composition.
 Typically, a flow rate of 2 – 10 µl/min is used for liposome adsorption.
 The process of spontaneous fusion of liposomes is monitored until the sensorgram readings begin to level out.
 This will often occur at the response level that is in the order of 2000 – 4000 RU or more above the original baseline.

 Membrane associated proteins are best deposited on the chip together with the lipid vesicles (3).